Art in Tanzania internship program

 D: Do you feel like you’re more exposed since coming here?
 Do you feel like you’re more exposed to the world?

 P: Oh yeah!
 Definitely.
-It’s very different; like things you take for granted, you start realising it.
+It’s very different; things you take for granted start to become real.
 You know, like little things –like showers and toilets – how to manage yourself, and getting to know the culture exposes you to new things and shows that the way you’ve been living is entirely different.

 D: How have you found living in the volunteer house?

 P: It’s fantastic, especially living with so many different people from all over the world.
-Some interns and volunteers are from Europe, Asia, and all over.
+Some interns and volunteers come from Europe, Asia, and all over the world.
 So, it’s fantastic because I’m not only learning about African culture and how the locals live but also about the work lifestyle of other countries and different cultures.
 It’s amazing.
 Like, you’re from Nigeria (referring to me), but you study in the UK like, it’s pretty amazing because everyone is from all over so there are not boundaries.

 D: How are you finding the whole experience?

 P: Seeing the impact and how our work influences locals is fantastic.
 It’s incredible, especially with the women’s program.
 It’s inspiring to see how hard they work for their families and kids.
-So, overall, it’s been a fantastic experience, and I think these two months are ending too fast.
+Overall, it’s been a fantastic experience, and I think these two months are ending too quickly.

 D: How have things been in terms of organisation?